Contact The Farm

 What if the contract doesn’t stipulate construction delay provisions?

 This situation makes things even trickier.
 Common law, not construction law, generally applies here.
 Typical damages that customers may try to recover include hold-over or short-term rent, storage charges, cancellation charges and non-refundable expenses associated with moving and other additional expenses related to the construction.
-Sometimes, these issues can become litigious, especially if the delay drags on for a long time.
+Sometimes, these issues can become litigious, especially if the unreasonable delays drag on for a long time.

 How to avoid construction delay expense problems